elmasri-ali/Dota2-performance-analysis/python-analysis/README.md

 ## Files
 - `scripts/`: Contains Python scripts for data cleaning and analysis.
-  - `data_cleaning.py`: Script for cleaning and preprocessing the data.
+  - `data_cleaning.py`: Contains R scripts for data cleaning and analysis.
-  - `analysis.py`: Script for performing the data analysis.
   - `thinkplot.py`: Visualization functions from thinkstats.
   - `thinkstats2.py`: Statistical functions from thinkstats.
 - `results/`: Contains the output of the analysis, including figures and tables.